 Celebrated as “the official storyteller of Christmas”, Macomber’s annual Christmas books are beloved and five have been crafted into original Hallmark Channel movies.
 Macomber is also the author of the bestselling Cedar Cove Series which the Hallmark Channel chose as the basis for its first dramatic scripted television series.
 Debuting in 2013, Debbie Macomber’s Cedar Cove was a ratings favorite for three seasons.

 Macomber owns two businesses in Port Orchard, WA, the town which inspired the Cedar Cove series.
-These include the Victorian Rose Tea Room, featured in the Cedar Cove Series, and A Good Yarn Shop, introduced in her popular Blossom Street novels.
+These include The Grey House Café, formerly the Victorian Rose Tea Room, featured in the Cedar Cove Series, and A Good Yarn Shop, introduced in her popular Blossom Street novels.
 They are located on the Village Square campus, which also serves as Debbie’s corporate headquarters.

 She and her husband, Wayne, serve on the Guideposts National Advisory Cabinet, and she is World Vision’s international spokesperson for their Knit for Kids charity initiative.
 A devoted grandmother, Debbie and Wayne live in Port Orchard, Washington and winter in Florida.